-

 Storm

 As this track began I instantly imagined myself age of 8 standing on the wooden bridge that once connected the street I grew up on in Winter Beach, Florida, to the Atlantic Ocean, a bridge that I had never existed in my lifetime.
-From my birth until I later left for the University of Central Florida, my family lived on this street.
-The east side dead-ended at the Indian River lagoon, an ample, diverse ecological wonderland for my brother and I to explore throughout childhood, just a short run or trip on the four-wheeler or bike to reach the water.
+From my birth until I later left for the University of Central Florida, my family lived on 69th St. The east side dead-ended at the Indian River lagoon, an ample, diverse ecological wonderland for my brother and I to explore throughout childhood, just a short run or trip on the four-wheeler or bike to reach the water.

 Woodley, the original name of our never-incorporated city, was founded in the late 1890’s, but the name was changed to Quay in 1902.
-In 1922 after an unsuccessful attempt for a real estate boom, we once again changed our name, this time to Winter Beach.
+In 1922 after an unsuccessful attempt for a real estate boom, we once again changed our name to “Winter Beach.”
 In 1924 a wooden bridge was built to allow our small railroad and farming community to quickly reach John’s Island, part of the barrier island east of the lagoon.
 The small bridge connected the mainland to Hole in the Wall Island to Pine Island which connects to the western edge of the barrier island.
 However in 1946, twenty-nine years before my birth, the bridge was destroyed in a storm, then completely demolished one year later.

 Center